pajakoo/kbiz/wp-content/plugins/backup/README.txt

 = What is included in the basic (free) plan? =

-BackupGuard Free gives you the ability to backup or restore your website as many times as you want.
-You can also download your backups and import them in other websites where BackupGuard is installed and running.
+Backup Guard Free gives you the ability to backup or restore your website as many times as you want.
+You can also download your backups and import them in other websites where Backup Guard is installed and running.

-= Why should I purchase BackupGuard Pro? =
+= Why should I purchase Backup Guard Pro? =

-Although BackupGuard Free gives you the ability to backup and restore your website as many times as you want, your backups will only reside on your server.
+Although Backup Guard Free gives you the ability to backup and restore your website as many times as you want, your backups will only reside on your server.
 With our Pro plans you can upload your backups to the cloud of your preference, schedule your backups, receive notifications, and many other features.

-That's not all, if you are a paid user, you will receive priority/emergency support and finally, only with our Platinum plan, you will receive "unlimited plans" license which will allow you to install BackupGuard on as many websites as you want.
+That's not all, if you are a paid user, you will receive priority/emergency support and finally, only with our Platinum plan, you will receive "unlimited plans" license which will allow you to install Backup Guard on as many websites as you want.

-<a href="https://backup-guard.com/products/backup-wordpress">BackupGuard PRO</a>
+<a href="https://backup-guard.com/products/backup-wordpress">Backup Guard PRO</a>

-= What other platforms has BackupGuard planned to support? =
+= What other platforms has Backup Guard planned to support? =

 We currently support WordPress and Magento platforms, but with the help of our flexible and universal backup technology, multi-platform coverage is just around the corner.
 Prestashop and Joomla are next.

-= What are the minimum requirements for installing BackupGuard? =
+= What are the minimum requirements for installing Backup Guard? =

 Your hosting/server must have installed PHP 5.3 or higher with zlib library enabled.

 Note: depending on the product you are using, there more be more requirements, that's why we recommend you to check our products section for more details.

-= What are the limitations of the backup created by BackupGuard? =
+= What are the limitations of the backup created by Backup Guard? =

 Of course there is a limit regarding the size of the archive, but practically it is unreachable.
 We use our own SGBP archive format which compared to Zip doesn't limit you to 4GB archive/file size or 65k of number of files.